namgang/grails332-stylesheet-issue/README.md

 There is only one.
 Move the pointer to the first (and only) item in the list.

-Note how identical background and foreground colors make contents disappear.
+Watch how identical background and foreground colors make contents disappear.
-That's all.
+That's the point of this app.